Understanding ACA Plans in Texas

-The passage of the Affordable Care Act made it easier to qualify for Medicaid, and insurance companies were forbidden from rejecting individuals for having pre-existing conditions.
+At Wise Insurance we are here to help you understand the intricacies of the Affordable Care Act and highlight the different ACA plans that are available.
+The passage of the Affordable Care Act made it easier to qualify for Medicaid, and health insurance companies were forbidden from rejecting individuals from health coverage for having pre-existing conditions.
 Another result was the creation of Health Insurance Marketplace plans, which are divided into four different categories – bronze, silver, gold, and platinum.

-All plans must cover such items as hospitalizations, preventive services, prescriptions, mental health, and laboratory services
+All ACA plans must cover such items as hospitalizations, preventive services, prescriptions, mental health, and laboratory services

 Plans differ in premium amounts, how much the insurance company covers, and who they’re ideal for.

 Affordable Care Act Bronze plans are ideal for those who do not require frequent medical treatment.
 They have the lowest premiums, but the cost sharing places more financial responsibility on the policyholder compared to the coverage for the other plans.
 The deductibles are also high as well.
 With a bronze plan, the insurance company pays roughly 60% of the medical care costs, while you pay the remaining 40%.

 Silver plans are the true middle ground with regards to ACA plans.
 The premiums and deductibles fall on neither end of the extreme.
 This is better for someone who gets routine appointments, and qualifies for additional savings.
 Once the deductible is met, your insurance will cover 70%, while you will pay 30% of your medical costs.

 Gold plans are ACA plans which have high premiums, but are relatively low in other expenses.
 This is for those who need more frequent treatments.
 Once you meet your deductible, your gold plan will pay 80% for your services.